loopj/aiovantage/CONTRIBUTING.md

 - The new class should inherit from the appropriate subclass expected by the controller
 - Your class name should match the Vantage object name if possible, otherwise use [class metadata](https://xsdata.readthedocs.io/en/latest/models.html#class-metadata) to specify the name
 - Export the class in `src/aiovantage/objects/__init__.py` so it can be automatically parsed
-- Add the object name to the `vantage_types` tuple in the appropriate controller in `src/aiovantage/controllers/`, so we know to fetch it when populating the controller
+- Add the object type to the `vantage_types` tuple in the appropriate controller in `src/aiovantage/controllers/`, so we know to fetch it when populating the controller
-- Test that the object appears in the controller, by running the `dump_system.py` example script
+- Test that the object appears in the controller as expected

 ### Adding support for a new class of device